muhammadnouman758/old-file-scan-recovery/README.md

 ### 1. Scanning

-* Select the file type (images, videos, audio, documents).
+ Select the file type (images, videos, audio, documents).
-* Tap **"Start Scan"** to begin.
+ Tap ##"Start Scan"## to begin.
-* The app recursively scans storage and groups found files by folder.
+ The app recursively scans storage and groups found files by folder.

 ### 2. Preview & Recovery

-* Browse scan results and preview files.
+ Browse scan results and preview files.
-* Select files and tap **"Recover"** to choose a destination.
+ Select files and tap ##Recover## to choose a destination.
-* Files are copied to a secure app folder (`OldFileManager`).
+ Files are copied to a secure app folder (`OldFileManager`).

 ### 3. Secure Vault

-* Move sensitive files to the encrypted vault.
+ Move sensitive files to the encrypted vault.
-* Files are encrypted using **AES** and accessible only with your password.
+ Files are encrypted using **AES** and accessible only with your password.

 ---